2-Ingredient Sugared Cranberries

 Can I freeze sugared cranberries?

-Yes and no. You can keep them in the freezer and enjoy them as a snack when you take only a few out at a time and eat them frozen.
-They would make a great garnish for ice cream by the way!
+Yes and no. You can keep them in the freezer and snack on them straight from frozen, a few at a time.
+They would make a great garnish for ice cream by the way.

 Where to use sugared cranberries